-8. The approved Noise Management Plan (ref KOGL-BB-DOC-XX-06 and dated 21 August 2014) shall be adhered to and retained throughout the duration of the permission.
-Should monitoring of noise indicate that the limits (which are specified within Chapter 9 of the Environmental Statement) are being exceeded, details of further mitigation and a timetable for implementation will be submitted to the County Planning Authority for approval.
+8. No development shall be carried out unless in full accordance with the Noise Management Plan (ref KOGL-BB-DOC-XX-06 and dated 21 August 2014) which shall be adhered to and retained throughout the duration of the permission.
+Should monitoring of noise indicate that the limits (which are specified within Chapter 9 of the Environmental Statement) are being exceeded, details of further mitigation and a timetable for implementation will be submitted to the Minerals Planning Authority for approval.